 As you may be aware, the early May bank holiday has been moved from Monday 4 May to Friday 8 May to mark the anniversary.
 The Government has confirmed that pubs, clubs and bars in England & Wales which are licensed to trade until 11pm, will be allowed to open for an additional two hours, on Friday 8 May and Saturday 9 May until 1am the following morning, to mark the 75th anniversary of Victory in Europe (VE) Day.
 The benefit is that any licensed premises with relevant permissions where the terminal hour ends before 01:00 will not need to apply for a Temporary Event Notice to extend the hours to 01:00.

-Completed forms and any accompanying documents should be sent to:
+Completed forms and any accompanying documents should be sent or emailed to:

 Rutland County Council